 There is no denying it, the holiday season can be stressful.
-Whether you’re hosting, cooking, organizing gifts or even just celebrating; there’s a lot of pressure during the holiday season and sometimes it can become a bit much.
+Whether you’re hosting, cooking, organising gifts or even just celebrating; there’s a lot of pressure during the holiday season and sometimes it can become a bit much.

 But it doesn’t have to be.
 At Pivotal Motion we are here to help you make Christmas and beyond flow as smoothly as possible, so that you can come out of the holidays relaxed, rejuvenated and ready to tackle the New Year.

 Requiring a focus on being present, to pay attention to your breathing, thoughts and relaxation, mindfulness can be a quick and easy way to help decrease stress levels, improve positive emotions and personal wellbeing during busy times.
 Meditation and mindfulness have been a hot topic recently, with multiple studies identify a number of positive outcomes from the practice.

 Thankfully, with all the technology available to us, learning mindfulness techniques can be easy, whether using one of The Independent’s top mindfulness apps or specifically focused websites like Mindful, all the information is right at our fingertips.

 A simple way to practice is to find a seat either on the ground, comfortably cross-legged, or seated on a chair with your feet planted firmly on the floor.
 Try to sit up straight, but do not stiffen up your upper body.
 Place your hands on your knees and slowly drop your gaze towards your feet, maintaining a long neck and close your eyes if you wish.
 Focus on taking deep, even breathes and follow the flow of your breathing.
 If your attention wanders calmly return it to your breathing and, once you feel relaxed, you can slowly return your attention to your surroundings and go about your day.